 Most sponsors and CROs are fairly consistent in their processes, and the items that they approve or do not approve tend to be relatively standardized.
 After a couple rounds of negotiation, reference previous budgets or contracts with the same sponsor.
 If certain items were never approved in the past, do not spend months trying to negotiate them.
 Additionally, if a CRO has a specific sponsor escalation process, have your documentation and other information required for the escalation ready when you first send the budget or contract to the CRO.

 Lack of understanding is a common reason for study start-up activities to take longer than they should.
-It is crucial for study start-up staff members to not only know their role, but understand it may impact other study start-up activities.
+It is crucial for study start-up staff members to not only know their role but also understand it may impact other study start-up activities.
 For example, if two separate people complete the coverage analysis and budget, both need an understanding of the other document and process.
 If the budgeter does not know how to interpret a coverage analysis, they could easily budget incorrectly, which can lead to double billing and other major compliance concerns.

 Make sure the clinical team understands key administrative activities tied to start-up.
 While they are not usually responsible for these activities, they may need to sign-off on certain documents or may be consulted during document development.
 It is important for the study team staff to know what they are signing off on and why it is important for them to review the document quickly.